nielskrijger/mysql/README.md

 ## connect(...)

-Connect creates a connection pool to the MySQL server and must be called before any other commands.
+Connect establishes a connection pool to the MySQL server and must be called before executing a query or transaction.

-Connect simply passes the specified connection options to [mysql.createPool()](https://github.com/mysqljs/mysql#pooling-connections).
+For available connection options, see [mysql.createPool()](https://github.com/mysqljs/mysql#pooling-connections).

 ```js
 import { connect } from '@nielskrijger/mysql';